 A massive 86.5 percent of the country's population are Orthodox Christian, so unsurprisingly this group contributes its fair share of extremists.
 It’s thanks to these guys that we wouldn’t recommend being open about it if you’re in a gay relationship.

 Along with the far-right movements, we’ve also seen a number of left-wing protests in recent years.
-We’ve had the whole gamut: union protests, political protests, anti-mining protests, anti-fracking protests, feminist protests, and protests for and against euthanizing Romania's stray dog population.
+We’ve had the whole gamut: union protests, political protests, anti-mining protests, anti-fracking protests, feminist protests and protests for and against euthanising Romania's stray dog population.
 Usually they only attract a few hundred people, but sometimes 20,000 people show up and all the streets get blocked.

 (Photo by Sebastian Nitulescu)

-Whatever you do, don't confuse Roma people with Romanians.
+Whatever you do, don't confuse Roma people with Romanians because that's just putting your foot in it.
 Racism against Roma Gypsies is incredibly common, and they get the blame for everything bad that happens here.
-Nobody wants to admit that we used them as slaves or that we put them through a Holocaust during WWII, so they act as unfortunate stress balls for the Romanian majority's self-loathing.
+Nobody wants to admit that we used them as slaves or that we put them through a Holocaust during WW2, so they act as unfortunate stress balls for the Romanian majority's self-loathing.